dcdxy/dcdxy.github.io/_projects/iralu.md

   <i class="fas fa-dna fa-lg" title="View on bioRxiv"></i>
 </a>

-We performed the first systematic assessment of the contribution of a specific type of mobile element pairs (called "Alus") in mediating loop-out exon skipping across the human genome.
-We further characterized the impact of these pairs on hominoid evolution.

-I think there's so much more that can be done here (more features, more interactions, more layers...) so if you have any feedback I'd love to hear about it :)
+I think there's so much more that can be done here (more features, more interactions, more layers...) so feedback is always welcome :)